 Dirty fingers, water drops, and nasty accidents have dulled the sparkle of your appliance by day two.
 Keep in mind that stainless steel comes in a variety of forms.
 You may need to conduct some experimenting before determining what works best for your particular appliance.
 If you have any stainless-steel appliances, you may need to follow a somewhat different cleaning routine for each one.
-Read the House Cleaning guide of cleaning your stainless steel appliances prepared by the House Cleaning professionals of Sacramento.
+Read the House Cleaning guide for cleaning your stainless steel appliances prepared by the House Cleaning professionals of Sacramento.
 Here are simple techniques to make them look brand new and clean:

 Wipe the surface with a warm water-soaked cloth for general House Cleaning.
-To avoid spots caused by minerals in the water, towel-dry promptly.
+To avoid spots caused by minerals in the water, towel dry promptly.
 If dirt persists, redo the process, but you have to add a small amount of mild dishwashing detergent to the water this time.
 After rinsing thoroughly, pat it dry with a microfiber cloth.
 Before applying your chosen solution, remember to check the label always to ensure it is suitable for stainless steel.

 Use a spray glass cleaner to remove stubborn fingerprints.